Columbiad: History

 Just prior to the American Civil War, Ordnance Corps officer Thomas Jackson Rodman developed an improved version of the columbiad, which became known by his name.
-Specifically the Rodman gun was designed to reduce cracking and other weaknesses found in such large iron castings.
+Specifically the Rodman gun was designed to reduce cracking and other flaws found in such large iron castings.
 The process involved ensured the iron cooled evenly from the inside out, and resulted in what we might call today a "soda bottle" shaped casting with smooth, tapered exterior.
 The "Rodman" process also allowed the manufacture of much larger bore columbiads.

 Between 1858 and the end of the Civil War, Northern foundries produced eight-inch (203 mm), ten-inch (254 mm), fifteen-inch (381 mm) and twenty-inch Rodman style columbiads.
 The smaller-bore columbiads shared similar range factors to the older weapons, but the fifteen-inch (381 mm) models weighed over 25 tons and could fire 400-pound projectiles out to 5000 yd.
 The monster twenty-inch model weighed over 60 tons but could range to over 5 mi.
 Very few of the largest types were built, and none were fired in anger during the war.
 Sling carts were used to transport these guns to the forts where they were emplaced in gun carriages.

 The Confederate States also used columbiads extensively, mostly stocks captured from Federal arsenals at the time of secession.
 These acquitted themselves well against early ironclad warships.
 In addition, the Confederates produced limited quantities of eight-inch (203 mm) and ten-inch (254 mm) columbiads without the Rodman process; these could not withstand sustained use.
 The Confederates also rifled some columbiads in an effort to improve weapon performance.

 After the Civil War, many columbiads remained in place at seacoast fortifications around the U.S. In the late 1870s several were rifled and tested for use against modern steel-clad ships, with poor results.
 Strapped for funding, the post-war army continued to carry smooth-bore columbiads on inventory lists until after the Spanish–American War, when modern breech-loading rifled cannon replaced them.

 Many columbiads are on display at Federal and state parks, "guarding" courthouses around the United States, as well as in city parks with accompanying historical markers, commemorating the 19th-century seacoast fortifications.